rust-lang/rustc-dev-guide/src/building/bootstrapping/what-bootstrapping-does.md

 - Libraries `libstd`/`libtest`/`libproc_macro`.
 - Compiler crates themselves, when using `rustc_private`.
-  In-tree these are always present; out of tree, you need to install `rustc-dev` with `rustup`.
+  In-tree, these are always present; out-of-tree, you need to install `rustc-dev` with `rustup`.
 - Shared object file `libLLVM.so` for the LLVM project.
-  In-tree this is either built from source or downloaded from CI; out-of-tree, you need to install `llvm-tools-preview` with `rustup`.
+  In-tree, this is either built from source or downloaded from CI; out-of-tree, you need to install `llvm-tools-preview` with `rustup`.

 All the artifacts listed so far are *compiler* runtime dependencies.